Is 620 a Good Credit Score?

 What Does a 620 Credit Score Mean?

-The average credit score in the U.S. was 715 in the third quarter of 2023.
+The average credit score in the U.S. is 715, according to Experian®.
 Some lenders choose not to lend to individuals with a 620 credit score, and borrowers with scores in the “good” range typically receive better borrowing terms.
 Those with a 620 credit score may be considered subprime borrowers, because they have a less than average credit rating.

-To give you some context of where a 620 credit score falls into the mix, the categories and the credit score ranges include:
+To give you some context of where a 620 credit score falls into the mix, FICO’s credit score ranges include:

 • Payment history (your record of on-time payments)